iterative/dvc.org/static/docs/tutorial/define-ml-pipeline.md

 1. DVC transforms all the outputs `-o` files into data files.
 It is like applying `dvc add` for each of the outputs.
-As a result, all the actual data files content goes to the cache directory `.dvc/cache` and each of the filenames will be added to `.gitignore`.
+As a result, all the actual data files content goes to the cache directory `.dvc/cache` and each of the file names will be added to `.gitignore`.

 2. For reproducibility purposes, `dvc run` creates the `Posts.xml.dvc` DVC-file in the workspace with information about this stage in the pipeline, see